athomasq/athomasq.github.io/categories/hikari/ubico.md

 ### Executive Summary

-I'm leading a pre-seed syndicate into Ubico, a Montreal-based SaaS company that builds AI-driven sales automation software for small business.
+I'm leading a pre-seed syndicate into Ubico, a Montreal-based B2B SaaS company that builds AI-powered sales automation software for small-to-medium sized businesses.

-Ubico has USD 450k in ARR and some of the best capital efficiency I've ever seen at pre-seed stage.
+Ubico has USD 450k in ARR, 60 customers, and some of the best capital efficiency I've ever seen at pre-seed stage.
 They're raising USD 150k at an investor-friendly valuation of USD 6M post.
 The funds will be used to triple their ARR to USD 1.4M by the end of 2024.

 <br/>

 ### Company and Product Overview

-Ubico makes end-to-end sales automation software for small businesses.
+Ubico provides all-in-one sales automation that includes email marketing, sales engagement and data enrichment capabilities.

 Customers specify their target audience in natural language -- for example, "owners of advertising agencies in the Pacific northwest".
 Ubico then automatically: